dwyl/dev-setup/readme.md

 ## Homebrew

-If you are seting up a Mac,
+If you are setting up a Mac,
 you will need to install homebrew [brew.sh](https://brew.sh), the package manager that will download and manage